AdityaNautiyal908/Python/readme.md

-# This is for phython
+# This is for python
+# Great thing take time so don't give up and work hard for your dreams
+>[Important]
+>This is great